db-inf/parallel/README.md

 	linkingname.sh [ [ -e | --expansion ] expansionformat ] arguments...

-	arguments : the given or predefined command is run once for each argument (often a filename) command : the executable and it's options that will handle each argument in turn.
+	arguments : the given or predefined command is run once for each argument (often a filename) command : the executable and its options that will handle each argument in turn.
 Use one or more "{}" options as placeholders; they will each be replaced by the argument.
 Each "{}" can be prefixed and suffixed by fixed strings such as paths and filename extensions.
 	-e expansionformat
 	--expansion expansionformat : without this option, the arguments are collected and expanded with the bash parameter expansion syntax "${@}"; with this option, the expansionformat is inserted before the closing '}'.
-For example, -e %.jpg would lead to the expansion of "${@%.jpg}", for which batch removes the ".jpg" suffix of each of the arguments.
-BEWARE: the expansion formats :offset and :offset:length do NOT expand to a substring of each of the arguments; instead they expand only a subarray of the arguments.
+For example, -e %.jpg would lead to the expansion of "${@%.jpg}", for which bash removes the ".jpg" suffix of each of the arguments.
+BEWARE: the expansion formats :offset and :offset:length do NOT expand to a substring of each of the arguments; instead they expand to only a subarray of the arguments.

 	- When invoked under it's own name 'parallel.sh', the arguments up to but not including "--" define the command to execute, wherein one or more occurences of an argument "{}", serving as placeholder,